PWNFinance/gm_events_cities/events/Accelerating_Ethereum_with_Arbitrum/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove speakers as needed, but remember the hyphen before each entry.
 speakers:
-  - Akaki Mamageishvili from Offchain Labs
+  - Akaki Mamageishvili
-  - Popescu Razvan Matei from Arbitrum DAO
+  - Popescu Razvan Matei
-  - Iron Boots from Camelot DEX
+  - Iron Boots

 ### DON'T MAKE CHANGES BELOW THIS LINE! ###
 ---